YawB2005/address_book/README.md

-# address_book
+# Address Book

-A python application that allows you to create and store contacts.
+A simple Python command-line application for managing contacts.

-This application runs on the command line. <br/>
+## Features
+- Create, store, and manage contacts.
+- Contacts are stored in a CSV file, serving as a database.
+- Add a phone number (must be 10 digits, starting with 0).
+- Update existing contacts.
+- View all contacts.
+- Delete contacts.

+## How It Works
+1. Create a new contact: Add a name and a phone number.
-It allows you to create a new contact, this new contact is stored in a CSV file.
+2. The contact is stored in a CSV file for easy retrieval.
-The CSV file is acting as the database.
-You can also update, read and also delete contacts
+3. Perform CRUD (Create, Read, Update, Delete) operations on your contacts.